Mineral and Power Resources Class 8

 Conservation of Minerals

 Minerals are a non-renewable resource.
 It takes thousands of years for the formation and concentration of minerals.
-The rate of formation is much smaller than the rate at which the humans consume these minerals.
+The rate of formation is much smaller than the rate at which humans consume these minerals.
 It is necessary to reduce wastage in the process of mining because it creates pollution and ultimately global warming.
 Recycling of metals is another way in which the mineral resources can be conserved.
 We need to move towards sustainable development to save our environment as well.

 Power Resources

 Power or energy plays a vital role in our lives.
-We need power for industry, agriculture, transport, communication and defense.
+We need power for industry, agriculture, transport, communication and defence.
 Hence conservation of energy is also essential.
 Power resources may be broadly categorized as conventional and non-conventional resources.

 Conventional Sources